-With all the working parts of your WooCommerce online store in place, checkout is one of the critical pieces that often is overlooked.
+With all the working parts of your WooCommerce online store in place, checkout is one of the critical pieces that often is overlooked, but needs to be streamlined.
 Conversions increase with an optimized and streamlined solution that is responsive and works on the store you have built.

 Creating an Optimized Checkout Page for Your WooCommerce Online Store